josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/🎈_silence_as_infrastructure.md

 Visibility throttling, shadowbans, and moderation loopholes act like NDAs in code.
 They don’t just hide speech — they erase the *conditions for recall*,
 making it impossible for memory to circulate.  <br><br> The once promised superhighway of ideas and raging possibility is now shrunk to an endless loop of mediocre clips.
-See the **“enshittification”** of content — Cory Doctorow’s word, but one that clearly resonated across audiences.
+See the **“enshittification”** of content — a term coined by *Cory Doctorow* to describe platform decay through self-serving design choices.

 ### 📰 Media Silos
 Journalists self-censor under threat of litigation,